 When something’s bothering your dog, you can tell.
 After all, you know your pet best.
 Just like how each dog has his own way of exhibiting stress, each dog can react differently to calming methods.
-Try some of these strategies out the next time your pet needs some comfort.
+Whether your dog suffers from anxiety or is experiencing a stressful situation like thunderstorms or fireworks, try some of these strategies out the next time your pet needs some comfort.

 Studies have shown that playing music—specifically soft rock and reggae—can reduce dogs’ heart rates, cortisol levels, and other symptoms of stress.
 There is even special calming music meant for dogs, too.
 It can help ease separation anxiety when you’re away from home and reduce stress during storms or fireworks.

 Try putting on some tunes or switch on the radio the next time your pet gets anxious.

 Yes, there’s aromatherapy for dogs!
 Aromatherapy can be useful in calming down an anxious dog.
 Essential oils can help soothe your pet; you just have to be careful.
 Don’t use any essential oils you have around the house.
 Instead, purchase a vet-approved, specially formulated oil meant for pets.
 These will include the right balance of oils and be diluted properly.